djnrrd/firebot_chat_overlay/README.md

 Chat messages are styled using the `chat_style.css` file, except for the chatter username, which uses the color provided by twitch.

 The following HTML represents an individual chat message, all items surrounded by brackets {} are variable data received from Twitch.
-Note that the "slash_me" class is only written to the msg_text P tag if the message starts with "/me"

 ```html
 <div id="{twitch_msg_id}" class="chat_message {twitch_msg_id}">